 Although the future is never a certainty, a fair and workable resolution of all divorce issues should lay the groundwork for a successful transition to the next stage of your life.
 Our family law team will stand by you every step of the way.
 By counseling you on what the law is.
 By protecting your legal rights.
 And by aggressively representing you in court.

 Did you promise your youngest birthday tickets to a Spring Training game?
 Do you fear the other parent might alienate your child from you?
-Divorce can change long term plans for children, too.
+Divorce can change long-term plans for children, too.
 Is your oldest graduating from Tempe High School this year?
 (Go Buffaloes!)
 How will a degree program at ASU be financed without additional support from the other parent?
 How can you be assured the money will be there for your child?
 Your future depends in many ways on the decisions you now make.

 Moms and Dads, do you know how to present your case for a desirable parenting time schedule?
 For many reasons, child custody decisions are among the most challenging for parents, attorneys and judges alike.
 Especially when parents have different ideas about how a son or daughter should be raised and who that child should live with most of the time.

-We assist each client in negotiating workable solutions to matters involving legal decision-making authority and parenting time, division of debts and assets, child support and spousal support and other serious issues.
+We assist each client in negotiating workable solutions to matters involving legal decision-making authority and parenting time, division of debts and assets, child support and spousal support, and other serious issues.
 Should it become apparent that negotiations with the other spouse’s lawyer will not resolve every issue, we are fully prepared to litigate aggressively on our client’s behalf.

 Another important aspect of the case is an attorney’s knowledge and familiarity with the court where the case is brought.
 Knowing the judge’s idiosyncrasies and expectations, along with past rulings with prior clients, can help avoid problems and disappointing results.

 Not every client needs immediate attorney representation in court.
-Sometimes an individual wants a Tempe estate planning attorney to develop a written plan in anticipation of future events.
+Sometimes an individual wants a top Tempe estate planning attorney to develop a written plan in anticipation of future events.
 To assist the client in implementing serious adult responsibilities regarding beneficiaries.

 There are many reasons why it’s important to have a basic estate plan with a Last Will and Testament, a living will with health care power of attorney, a durable general power of attorney, and life insurance.
-An existing estate plan needs revising when something really important happens, such as marriage, divorce, birth of a child or grandchild, increased wealth, serious health problems, or the death of a spouse or child.
+An existing estate plan needs revising when something really important happens, such as marriage, divorce, the birth of a child or grandchild, increased wealth, serious health problems, or the death of a spouse or child.

 However difficult, making these decisions is necessary to avoid intestate succession and to make clear one’s intentions.
-A case in probate can always be contested by a third party creditor or beneficiary of the decedent’s estate.
+A case in probate can always be contested by a third-party creditor or beneficiary of the decedent’s estate.
 A well-executed estate plan is most resistant to challenge.

 Planning your estate involves making end-of-life decisions.
 It means delegating authority and responsibility to a fiduciary on what he or she must do in the event of your disability or death.
 Among other things, it’s an opportunity for you to: